• Skip to primary navigation

 PIN IT FOR LATER!

-4. Sprinkle the seasoning mix into the top cavity of the chicken.
+4. Sprinkle seasoning mix into the top cavity of the chicken.

-5. Lift the skin from the chicken.
-Then generously rub the spice mix in between the skin and meat of the chicken to season.
+5. Generously rub the spice mix in between the skin and meat of the chicken to season.
 Next rub the remaining seasoning mix over the entire surface of the chicken.

-7. Close the lid and until the chicken is no longer pink and the juices run clear
+8. Close the lid and grill until the chicken is no longer pink and the juices run clear.

 Collage of four images showing how to prep chicken for grilling on beer can

 • Dry the skin of your chicken well.
-A dry skin will help get a crispy skin when you grill it.
+When it is dry, it will really crisp up when you grill it.

 • Make sure to rub the inside of the chicken in the cavity along with the skin.
 We recommend also lifting the skin up and rubbing it under the skin so the seasoning gets right on the meat.